nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding person to a group

 1. Prerequisites: List all persons using the `person /list` command.
 Multiple persons in the list.
-Only the group Orbital is created.
+Group Orbital is created.

     1. Test case: `person 1 /add g:Orbital`<br>
        Expected: Person is added to the group.
 Person is updated with a new group in the UI.

     1. Test case: `person 0 /add g:Orbital`<br>
-       Expected: Nothing happened.
+       Expected: No person is added to a group.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `person /add`, `person 1 /add g:NonExistent`, `...` (where x is larger than the list size)<br>